How much does it cost to charge a Tesla? It ranges from about $8 to $18 to fully charge a Tesla, depending on the model vehicle you drive.

 = Annual fuel cost

-This Honda has a combined gas mileage of 33 Miles Per Gallon (MPG), with a base price of $24,770.
-And we’ll assume in our calculation you drive 13,500 miles per year.
-This is about the average miles driven per year in the U.S. according to the U.S. Department of Transportation.
+In our calculation, we’ll assume you drive 13,500 miles per year.
+This is the average number of miles driven per year in the U.S. according to the U.S. Department of Transportation.

 = $1,046.86 per year